Not all art needs to be thoughtful and inspired to be worth creating.

 Inspiration is a strange thing.
-You can’t predict when it will hit, but you can make sure to show up and be close to your medium when it happens.
+You can’t predict when it will hit, but you can show up and be close to your medium when it happens.
 Almost every time I create from an uninspired place, I start to see my art supplies in different ways.
-My brain hates the discomfort of being forced to sit with my creativity when it isn’t flowing, and so it actually becomes more creative as it tries to get rid of the discomfort.
+My brain hates the discomfort that comes from being forced to sit with my creativity when it isn’t flowing, and so it actually becomes more creative as it tries to get rid of the discomfort.

 When I am tired of what I’ve been doing in the studio, I do different things to excite my brain.
 I look at old work from the past and try to combine it with new stuff.
-I pick up a tool I haven’t used in awhile.
-I grab a color that normally doesn’t speak to me.
+Maybe I pick up a tool I haven’t used in a while or grab a color that normally doesn’t speak to me.
 Even if I change what I did before in just one small way, I can still experience creative growth.

 A lack of inspiration forces me to shake inspiration loose to end the discomfort I feel.
 This wouldn’t happen without being forced to sit in my studio and create in order to feed the social media monster.

 Your work won’t always be inspired.
 Your work won’t always feel new and fresh.
 Sometimes you will hit a wall and get tired of your creations, but if you keep moving forward, you will grow.
 If you create for the sake of producing content and never actually feel inspired, you will still grow creatively.
 Uninspired work is important work.
 It’s where you sit in discomfort and struggle through the process, and it’s where you make the most progress.
 Social media can lead you to create art that is inspired in ways that can surprise you.

 So, sorry random person on the internet whose quote loosely stuck into my brain.
 You weren’t entirely accurate.

 Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.